-The truth of the matter is that, while withdrawal is far from comfortable, it can also have physical effects on the body as well.
+The truth of the matter is, while withdrawal is far from comfortable, it can also have physical effects on the body as well.
 Withdrawal can lead to serious and even fatal results because the human body has a difficult time going without a substance it has learned to depend on.
-So, it’s important, even critical, for individuals to get help while withdrawing from substance use in order to prevent the severe problems that could occur during this phase of recovery.
+So, it’s important, even critical, for individuals to get help while withdrawing from substance use to prevent the severe problems that could occur during this phase of recovery.

-Our medical detox program is designed to help recovering individuals detox safely and comfortably.
-With the help of our clinical staff members, our clients can rid their bodies of the toxicity of alcohol and drug use so that they can focus on becoming physically, mentally, and emotionally free from addiction to achieve long-term recovery.
+Our medical detox program is designed to help recovering individuals detox safely and comfortably in a controlled environment.
+With the help of our clinical staff members, our clients can rid their bodies of alcohol and drugs so that they can focus on becoming physically, mentally, and emotionally free from addiction to achieve long-term recovery.

-After going through the detoxification process, our clients are encouraged to continue getting the care and support they will need in order to remain free from addiction.
-The continuum of care we off here at Northbound is designed to help our patients develop skills that will assist them both during their treatment and after they are done with their program.
+After going through the detoxification process, our clients are encouraged to continue getting the care and support they will need to remain free from addiction.
+The continuum of care we offer here at Northbound is designed to help our patients develop skills that will assist them both during their treatment and after they are done with their program.

-Residential treatment here at Northbound involves around-the-clock care for those who stay at our treatment facility.
+Our residential treatment centers in California, involve around-the-clock care for those who stay at our treatment facility.
 We provide our clients with safety and stability as they begin their new, drug- and alcohol-free lives.

-Our team is dedicated to making sure each individual in our care has what they need in order to successfully end substance abuse.
-This is why we take a personalized, individualized approach to treatment.
-Through the various therapy methods we use here at Northbound, our clients can learn more about themselves and their journey.
+Our team is dedicated to making sure each client in our care has what they need to successfully end substance abuse.
+This is why we take a personalized approach to treatment.
+Through the various therapy methods we use here at Northbound, our clients can learn more about themselves and their journey ahead.

 Through group therapy, participants can interact with like-minded individuals.
 Often people who suffer from addiction have difficulty connecting with others.
 Addiction often separates people from those they love and from those who care about them.
-Many people become socially withdrawn because of their substance use habits.
-So, it can be difficult for people to comfortably interact with those around them.
+Many people become socially withdrawn because of their substance use habits, making it difficult for people to comfortably interact with those around them.

 All of those who are in recovery have their own stories, full of unique and personal experiences.
 But, through therapeutic group activities, people who are working toward recovery can become more engaged with one another and develop strong support systems during and after their time in an alcohol and drug rehab center.

 Having the support of others is one of the most helpful and effective components of recovery.
 Individuals can become more confident and engaged in their journey as they learn from others.
-This can encourage emotional growth, increase self-esteem, and inspire people to better connect with the individuals in their lives.
+This can encourage emotional growth, increase self-esteem, and inspire people to have stronger connections with the individuals in their lives.

-After inpatient treatment is complete, those in recovery can transition into an intensive outpatient program (IOP) in Southern California.
-This treatment program allows individuals to live outside of the treatment facility while still getting care and guidance here at Northbound.
+After inpatient treatment is complete, those in recovery can transition into our intensive outpatient program (IOP) in Southern California.
+This treatment program allows individuals to live outside of the addiction treatment facility while still receiving care and guidance here at Northbound in San Diego.

 Even though individuals in outpatient treatment programs don’t usually live at their rehab facility, they still spend a certain amount of hours every week getting counseling, engaging in group therapy, and developing relapse prevention skills.